NARPNet/NARPNet_NCS/README.md

 Net Schedule:
 - Monday evenings at 7:00 PM CST (01:00Z).
 - 3.591 USB @ 900 on the waterfall.
-- FLDIGI starting in Contestia 4/250, MFSK32 for traffic.
+- FLDIGI starting in THOR22, THOR32 for traffic.
-- AmRRON-style net but we don't use the NWOTW.
+- SEEN/AmRRON-style net but we don't use the NWOTW.

 ## Overview